 The issuer ratings of Altum incorporate both the BCA and support considerations.
-The very high dependence on and very high probability of support from the government lead to a two-notch uplift to Baa1.
+The very high dependence on and the very high probability of support from the government lead to a two-notch uplift to a Baa1 rating.
 However, without explicit government guarantees to Altum, or to its creditors, the government support does not lead to a rating at par with the A3 sovereign rating.